patterninc/query_helper/README.md

 end
 ```

-When calling this model from outside a controller, you will get the full result set without the api wrapping. (i.e. `MyModel.first.complex_sql_function` will return an array)
+When calling this model from outside a controller, you will get the full result set without the api wrapping. (i.e. `MyModel.first.complex_sql_function` will return an array.

 #### Controller